ArthurChatton/CausalCookbook/README.md

     ## [1] 2.564 0.231

-Again, the estimates are unbiased since we have included all the confounder and correctly specified the models.
+Again, the estimates are unbiased since we have included all the confounders and correctly specified the models.
 But what if the model(s) are misspecified?

 ``` r